-(Grand Rapids, Mich. – October 5, 2020) – Davenport University, the beneficiary of three National Science Foundation grants in three years, has been awarded a new S-STEM grant for $647,527 to recruit, retain, graduate, and prepare 20 low-income, academically talented students earning a B.S. in Computer Information Systems (CIS) or Computer Science (CS) for employment.
+(Grand Rapids, Mich. – October 5, 2020) – Davenport University, the beneficiary of three National Science Foundation grants in three years, has been awarded a new S-STEM grant for $647,527 to recruit, retain, graduate, and prepare 20 low-income, academically talented students earning a computer science degree for employment.

 Over the next five years, twelve students will enter as freshmen and receive scholarship support for four years, and eight transfer students will enter as juniors and receive scholarships for two years.
 Using a cohort-based model, Davenport will utilize flexible delivery of courses and mentoring to assist and promote success for students who have intermittent external conflicts that pose barriers to consistent in-person attendance.

 S-STEM scholars will receive an average of $7,000 annually, not to exceed unmet need.
 The scholarships funds are applied towards their two or four-year tuition costs for a total savings of between $14,000 and $28,000, respectively.

 “Davenport University is committed to educating students in areas of our workforce with the highest growth potential, leading students not only to a degree but to a prosperous career,” said Dr. Richard J. Pappas, president of Davenport University.
 “These scholarships will help low-income, academically talented students achieve their goal to work in computer science and computer information systems, two rapidly growing areas of our workforce.”

 The scholars will be mentored during their time at Davenport University by faculty, peers and local professionals, and they in turn will mentor rising high school scholars.